Project PEOLC14

 Task 2 Mid-pilot interviews with District Nurses to monitor and discuss SNAP use and identify (and address) any barriers to SNAP delivery.

-Task 4 Pilot Study-end focus groups/interviews with District Nurses will seek to identify feasibility (including barriers/facilitators to implementation) and benefits of delivering whole person care through SNAP.
+Task 4 Pilot Study-end focus groups/interviews with District Nurses sought to identify feasibility (including barriers/facilitators to implementation) and benefits of delivering whole person care through SNAP.

 Impact

-The findings of the study will be shared through:
+The findings of the study were be shared through:

 1. Conferences aimed at health and social care practitioners who work with older people and researchers